Nowcasting vs Forecasting

 Why Organizations Must Adapt to the Values of the New Workforce

 The new generation entering the workforce is bringing a fresh perspective to organizations around the world.
-Unlike previous generations, these individuals view work not merely as a source of income, but as an opportunity for personal growth, skill development, and positive societal impact.
+Unlike previous generations, these individuals view work not merely as a source of income but as an opportunity for personal growth, skill development, and positive societal impact.
 They seek transparency in decision-making, flexibility in how and where they work, […]

 Read more.